eProsima/Fast-DDS-docs/docs/notes/notes.rst

 * eClock API, which was deprecated on v1.9.1, has been removed
 * `eprosima::fastrtps::rtps::RTPSDomain::createParticipant` methods now have an additional first argument `domain_id`
-* Field `domainId` has been removed from `eprosima::fastrtps::rtps::RTPSParticipantAttributes` and added to `eprosima::fastrtps::ParticipantAttributes`
+* Data member `domainId` has been removed from `eprosima::fastrtps::rtps::RTPSParticipantAttributes` and added to `eprosima::fastrtps::ParticipantAttributes`

 Users should also be aware of the following **deprecation announcement**: